questdb/questdb.io/blog/2020-10-19-grafana-tutorial.md

 You might have noticed that we are using avg() function to calculate the average distance.
 The avg() function is an aggregate function, in this case, aggregating data over the specified sampling interval.
 This means that if the sampling interval is 1-hour, then we are in effect calculating the average distance traveled during each 1-hour interval.

-You can find more information on aggregate functions: here
+You can find more information on [aggregate functions on our documentation](https://questdb.io/docs/reference/function/aggregation).

 There are also 2 key grafana functions used in the query above: